Retail Electricity Markets.

 What Are The Benefits?

-The benefits of retail choice are well documented.
+The benefits of retail electric choice are well documented.
 A 2016 study by the free-market think tank The Heartland Institute found that when given a choice, consumers saved an average of 12% on their electric bills.
 And research conducted by Navigant Consulting in 2017 found that states with retail choice saw $11 billion in savings between 2009 and 2015 thanks to lower wholesale power prices.

 Why Aren’t All States Deregulated?